ecreeth/waves/README.md

-# Laravel Front-end preset for React, Tailwindcss & Styled Components
+# Laravel Front-end preset for React, Tailwindcss

 This scaffolding structure is being used at the front-end in eCreeth.

-All `.blade` files have been stylized with tailwindcss, they were taken from [@michaeldyrynda](https://github.com/laravel-frontend-presets/tailwindcss)

 #### A basic structure of files
 - `resources/views`